capsule-craft/huracan-landing/docs/examples/0-deepbook-query.md

 }
 ```

-## Retrieve pools with multiple types
+## Retrieve all pools matching a set of trading-pairs

 ```graphql
 query Objects($args: ObjectArgsInput!) {